 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Waldenström’s Macroglobulinemia.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+This is the first page of Cancer.Net’s Guide to Waldenstrom’s Macroglobulinemia.
+To see other pages, use the menu.
+Think of that menu as a roadmap to this full guide.

-Waldenström’s macroglobulinemia is a type of non-Hodgkin lymphoma (NHL) that affects small lymphocytes (white blood cells).
+Waldenstrom’s macroglobulinemia is a type of non-Hodgkin lymphoma (NHL) that affects small lymphocytes, which are white blood cells.

 About lymphoma and the lymph system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body and helps fight infection.
 The lymphatic system carries lymph, a colorless fluid containing lymphocytes.
 Lymphocytes fight germs in the body.
-B-lymphocytes (also called B-cells) make antibodies, and T-lymphocytes (also called T-cells) destroy viruses and foreign cells and regulate the B-cells to make antibodies.
+B-lymphocytes, also called B cells, make antibodies to fight bacteria.
+T-lymphocytes, or T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

 Groups of bean-shaped organs called lymph nodes are located throughout the body at different sites in the lymphatic system.
 Lymph nodes are found in clusters in the abdomen, groin, pelvis, underarms, and neck.
 Other parts of the lymphatic system include the spleen, which makes lymphocytes and filters blood; the thymus, an organ under the breastbone; and the tonsils, located in the throat.

-Lymphoma begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor.
+Lymphoma begins when healthy cells in the lymphatic system change and grow out of control, which may form a tumor.

-In Waldenström’s macroglobulinemia, the lymphocytes are similar in shape to plasma cells.
+In Waldenstrom’s macroglobulinemia, the lymphocytes are similar in shape to plasma cells.
 Plasma cells make antibodies, which are specialized proteins that help make viruses and bacteria harmless to the body.
 Specifically, plasma cells make an antibody called immunoglobulin M (IgM).
-Another name for Waldenström’s macroglobulinemia is lymphoplasmacytic lymphoma.
-It is classified as an indolent (low-grade) type of lymphoma.
+Another name for Waldenstrom’s macroglobulinemia is lymphoplasmacytic lymphoma.
+It is classified as an indolent, or low-grade, type of lymphoma.
 Learn more about the subtypes of NHL .

-- Cancer.Net Patient Education Video : View a short video led by an ASCO expert in lymphoma that provides basic information and areas of research.
+Cancer.Net Patient Education Video : View a short video led by an ASCO expert in lymphoma that provides basic information and areas of research.
 Watch this video that describes the different categories of non-Hodgkin lymphoma.